KillerCodeMonkey/ngx-quill/README.md

 ## Installation
-- install QuillJS 1.1.9 `npm install ngx-quill`
+- `npm install ngx-quill`
-- include bubble.css, snow.css in your index.html
+- include theme stylings: bubble.css, snow.css of quilljs in your index.html

 ### For standard webpack and tsc builds
 - import `QuillModule` from `ngx-quill`: